SAJAD-net/Just-For-Fun/README.md

-#--> this is, Just-For-Fun
+#--> This is Just-For-Fun

-#--> these is exercises then i writing for any body.
+#--> These are exercises that I wrote for different people.
+I put themhere so that others can use them.

 my email : sajadsajad.sch@gmail.com